 How do you structure a 50/50 partnership?

 • Provide both partners with equal access to all fixed assets.
-When running your business, you and your business partner will have separate roles and responsibilities but complete and equal access to all fixed assets, including any property and equipment you’ve invested in.
-Including this detail in your business partnership agreement will help ensure total transparency and trust between you and your partner.
+When running your business, you and your business partner will have separate roles and responsibilities but complete and equal access to all fixed assets, including any property and equipment you've invested in.
+Including this detail in your business partnership agreement helps ensure total transparency and trust between you and your partner.

 • Include a dispute resolution process.
 With responsibility for the business split between two partners and the high cost of taking legal action, you should include an official dispute resolution process in your partnership agreement to help navigate arguments.